deenamanick/devops-scrum.md/Module1.md

 ### Practical Title

-Create Product Backlog and Sprint Plan
+Create Product Backlog, Sprint Plan, and AI App Demo

 ### Practical Goal

 Students will create user stories, acceptance criteria, and a Sprint Backlog.
+Then they will see how selected stories can become a small working app using Lovable or a similar AI app builder.

 ### Show: Completed Example First